Night and Fog (1956 film): Scoring

 Originally Wormser and Michel had wanted to use the song "Chant des Marais" (Peat Bog Soldiers) as a recurring leitmotif, as it was an authentic prisoner song.
 When Resnais joined the production team, he proposed having an original composed score.
 Chris Marker suggested approaching Hanns Eisler, to which Resnais agreed after hearing a recording of his music.
 Although concerned that the composer's fee would put the film over budget, producer Dauman was supportive.
 Eisler was invited to compose the music by Argos Films on 18 October 1955, which offered him 200,000 francs and help in obtaining a visa to enter France.
 Resnais also sent Eisler a "lyrical" letter.
 In what Resnais considered a stroke of luck, Eisler opened the letter in the presence of Vladimir Pozner, who was familiar with Resnais and urged Eisler to accept the offer immediately.
 Eisler agreed to do it by telegram on 25 October.

 Eisler arrived in Paris on 30 November 1955.
 In a letter to his wife Louise he wrote:

 The film is grandiose, horrible, showing monstrous crimes...regrettably, the film people here are putting me under pressure to finish the whole thing in ten days even though the film is barely finished.
 I hope I can get it all together.
 I'm living here like a monk, I go to bed at 8 in the evening, eat and drink very little and don't feel at all at ease in this giant city with all the responsibility for the film.

 Recording took place on 19 December 1955.
 Sound editing was completed on 24 December 1955.

 The overture in the score had been written before Eisler was offered work on the film.
 It had been written for Johannes R. Becher's play Winterschlacht (Winter Battle), which had its premiere on 12 January 1955.
 Eisler's inspiration for this piece was Horatio's monologue from Hamlet, which Eisler had read in Karl Kraus' Weltgericht.
 Eisler later reworked the overture into his song Monolog Horatio's (Hamlet).

 Eisler considered the possibility of conceiving of his music to Night and Fog as a separate orchestral work, although this never came to fruition.
 He reused portions of the music for his incidental music to The Days of the Commune (Die Tage der Commune) and William Tell (Wilhelm Tell).

+The orchestra was directed by french film composer Georges Delerue.

 The score was published for the first time in 2014 as part of the Hanns Eisler Gesamtausgabe (Hanns Eisler Complete Edition).